DebilosTeam/DeBot/README.md

 Nothing is broken

 ## How I can help?
-Feel free to fork this repo and make a pull request or create an issue, if you encountered an problem!
+Feel free to fork this repo and make a pull request or create an issue, if you encountered a problem!

 ## License
 The project is licensed under [MIT License](https://gitlab.com/DebilosTeam/DeBot/-/blob/main/LICENSE)